 After climbing Peak Lenana return to base camp and then proceed down the mountain to the Lodge.

 For those mountaineers who have and adventurous spirit and want to climb Mt.
 Kenya (Pk Lenana 16,355ft) in leisurely fashion from a non-tourist route.
 This climb is also recommended because the climber has a better chance of acclimatizing and getting fit for the climb to Peak Lenana.

 Day 1 – Morning spent sorting and organizing personal equipment for the trek, lunch at the lodge.
-In the afternoon drive to the roadhead of the Naro Moru track to the Met station where night is spend in the comfortable log cabins.
-A good day for acclimatization as night will be spend at an attitude of 10,000ft.
-A light hike is taken in the afternoon to also help acclimatization.
+In the afternoon drive to the road head of the Naro Moru track to the Met station where night is spend in the comfortable log cabins.
+A good day for acclimatization as night will be spends at an attitude of 10,000ft.
+A light hike is taken in the afternoon to also help acclimatisation.

-Day 2 – Hike up to the Teleki valley to Mackinders camp where there is a spectular view of the main peaks.
+Day 2 – Hike up to the Teleki valley to Mackinders camp where there is a spectacular view of the main peaks.
 Walking time approximately 4-6hrs.
 Overnight Teleki valley (14,000ft)